seekers-dev/seekers-server/README.md

 ### Installation

-Get a jar file from the release or build it on your own.
+Get a jar file from the latest release or build it on your own.

-#### From release

-There is currently no official release available, however you can check out [Jitpack](https://jitpack.io/#seekers-dev/seekers-server) for snapshot builds.

 #### Build it on your own